realhackcraft/blob-shooter/README.md

 # Blob-Shooter

-Blob Shooter is a third-person-shooter game where you shooter blobs.
+Blob Shooter is a third-person-shooter game where you shoot blobs.

 ## Controls